Fall Into Books

 • Participants can purchase books within the registration site, on-site prices will be higher, and all titles may not be available.

-• NOTE: You are not registered until you have received an email confirmation.
-If you have yet to receive an email confirmation, public librarians should contact RCLS or MHLS; school librarians and other educators, contact your respective school library system.
+• If you have yet to receive an email confirmation, public librarians should contact RCLS or MHLS; school librarians and other educators, contact your respective school library system.

 • Lunch will be provided to all attendees